ninos77/Production-Management/README.md

 - Select multiple employees in html registering production.
 Employees could not be displayed after registration.

+After the Mentor Guidance Session 2 - Middle of project call.
+Initially, I got some feedback and I made a little change:
+- Add production numbers to the list (All Production) above production name.
+- Correct spelling for some text.
+- Align products name in products list.
+- Remove all production from the first page (Home) and change it so that it would appear as Landing page.
+And change it in navbar from Add production to Production.
+- Remove register production button when production is registered.
+- HTML formatted.

 # Deployment

 I have chosen to deploy my project in Heroku instead of GitHub.
 Why Heroku?
 I need a server to handle the request which GitHub Pages cannot support at this moment.
 Heroku offers a lot of features and flexibility, all for free.
 Some of the benefits include: